RAHULRNAIR2000/Java-Learnings/README.md

                 > Used external Swiper libraries to implement swiping Operations
                 > Used Forms to get data from the users
                 > Used material UI for styling

+     3. Movie Searching app
+                > Tech stacks used: React
+                > Used Ombd API to fetch JSON data
+                > Used react hooks like useState and useEffect
+                > Deployed using Netlify via Github continuous development